-In another room Harley Quinn and Punchline continue their fight.
-During the fight Punchline reveals the reason she hates Harley Quinn is because Harley tried got the closest to Joker and tried to water him down.
+In another room, Harley Quinn and Punchline continue their fight.
+During the fight, Punchline reveals the reason she hates Harley Quinn is that Harley tried got the closest to Joker and tried to water him down.
 She states she wants Joker just the way he is.
 Punchline goes on to say that Joker is showing everyone they are the real clowns of society and Harley wasted her chance to be by Joker’s side.

 When Harley Quinn hears Punchline state that Joker things she is the funniest person he knows Harley says that Joker also said that about Batman.
 Harley Quinn then fires a gun at Punchline.
 Punchline dodges the gunfire and is able to get behind Harley Quinn, cutting her neck in the process.

 As Harley Quinn tries to stop the bleeding from her neck Punchline knocks her down.
 Punchline then orders Joker’s gang to toss Harley Quinn into the sewers.

 Back inside Wayne Manor, Designer mocks Batman over the fact he is still missing a piece to the plan.
 Batman states he already knows Designer was not replacing the blueprints for the Tricorner Yards, instead he wanted to see how Bruce was funding the Wayne Rebuild project through various accounts.